Top and Beauty synergies in SMEFT-fits at present and future colliders: Effective theory setup

 \subsection{Matching and Running: SMEFT and WET}

 To constrain the Wilson coefficients of the SMEFT operators in Eqs.~\eqref{eq:top_boson} and \eqref{eq:top_fermion} using $B$ physics measurements, the SMEFT Lagrangian has to be matched onto the WET Lagrangian, see App.~\ref{sec:WET} for details.
-The procedure to compute BSM contributions at the scale $\mu_b$ in terms of coefficients given at the scale $\mu_t$ is described in detail in Ref.~\cite{Bissmann:2019gfc} and adapted here.
+The procedure to compute BSM contributions at the scale $\mu_b$ in terms of coefficients given at a higher scale $\mu$ is described in detail in Ref.~\cite{Bissmann:2019gfc} and adapted here.
+Throughout this work, we consider values for Wilson coefficients at the scale $\mu=1\,\textmd{TeV}$.